voidshine/dameo_book/Game05.md

 Diagr.
 2

 Ray responds to my extravagance with a move that is extremely strange to me, e2c4.
-It would never have come up to me to play like that!
+It would never have occurred to me to play like that!
 However, these decisions of the players do not spoil anything yet, but unconventional moves impose additional obligations on us in the middle of the game.
 The c4 checker makes White's entire left flank clumsy and disharmonious, so I immediately begin active play there.
 When I capture point a4, the white checker on c4 will facilitate my invasion of the b4 square.